-In a word, Yes, but it’s not a bad as it seems.
-It’s all about being ready to look at what’s been the norm, and change it up, ready or not.
-Let’s have a look at a few of the reasons why your review timing is mandatory, immediate, or on a more informal need by need basis.
+In a word, Yes, but it’s not as bad as it seems.
+It’s all about being ready to look at what’s been the norm and change it up, ready or not.
+Let’s have a look at a few of the reasons why your review timing is mandatory, immediate, or on a more informal need-by-need basis.

-Imagine you are faced a sudden resignation of a key member of senior management.
+Imagine you are faced with a sudden resignation of a key member of senior management.
 Years of knowledge could, and will, walk out the door with this person.
 This is a situation that needs immediate attention.
-Personnel changes and employment strategies may need reviewing only on an ad hoc basis due to out of the blue, changes in management or through new government employee regulations changes, but unforeseen events will test you and your processes.
+Personnel changes and employment strategies may need reviewing only on an ad hoc basis due to out-of-the-blue, changes in management or through new government employee regulations changes, but unforeseen events will test you and your processes.